 The Science Fair is a bi-annual event that alternates with the Cultural Fair.
-The Science Fair will return in the 2021-2022 school year.
+The Science Fair will return in the future - details will be shared when we know more information

 Register to participate